 How can I get help with completing my application?

-Tutorial videos on general instructions for the City and County of San Francisco's on-line application process can be found by clicking the following link:
+Tutorial videos on general instructions for the City and County of San Francisco's on-line application process can be found here.

 We also have several computers available for your use at the Department of Human Resource's Employment Center located at 1 South Van Ness, 4th Floor during normal business hours.
 Depending on the volume of visitors, staff may be available to assist you with completing your application.

 What is the difference between a permanent civil service job and a provisional civil service job?